 - Documentation of training procedures of all ICH forms.

 Workshop with Baul Fakirs on May 9 – 13, 2016

 The village festivals organised at the craft and cultural hubs are attracting a good number of visitors.
 Those who are interested in cultural tourism find these village festivals very interesting as they offer an opportunity to interact with the artists and to learn about the craft processes.
 The average footfall for the village festivals is about 5000.

-The Folk Art Centres to be built at 31 cultural hubs including 17 at Darjeeling and Kalimpong distrcits will further boost the cultural tourism sector - as these resource centres will be available for staying at the hubs.
-The tourista will get a feeling of the everyday life of the artists/craftpersons as well as will be able to visit nearby places of interest.
+The Folk Art Centres to be built at 31 cultural hubs including 17 at Darjeeling and Kalimpong districts will further boost the cultural tourism sector - as these resource centres will be available for staying at the hubs.
+Tourists will get the taste of everyday life of the artists/craftpersons as well as will be able to visit nearby places of interest.